-Enterprise-level companies and retailers tend to use a single SEO platform that automates keyword research and analysis, but also goes a step further and automates the actual usage of those top priority, most lucrative keyword terms.
+Enterprise-level companies and retailers tend to use a single SEO Platform that automates search engine keyword research and analysis, but also goes a step further and automates the actual usage of those top priority, most lucrative keyword terms.
 Today, SEO software can guide an SEO strategy from initial keyword and research analysis to recommendations for optimizations to ongoing performance reports and opportunity finding.

 It’s pretty much the best problem to have – your business is growing!
 Whether you’re doing SEO in-house or across a number of client accounts, the ability to scale is critical to your success as an SEO and the success of the accounts or websites you manage.

 Think about the sheer volume of search queries Google processes – over 5.6 billion per day and 166 billion per month globally, as of June 2021!

 It’s simply impossible for SEOs to build out their keyword strategy at any sort of scale if they’re trying to do everything manually.
 The use of a combination of third-party tools for specific purposes (SEO Book, Google AdWords Keyword Tool, SpyFu, Moz Keyword Analysis, Wordpot, etc.) can help SEOs move from manual to partially automated, but there’s still the issue of getting all of your keyword intelligence into one place.
 And then actually putting it to work.

 Integrate Keyword Analysis & Optimizations for Best Results